12 Beautiful Villages on the South Coast of France

 St. Paul de Vence has a long history of attracting famous artists, painters, writers and poets, including Jean-Paul Sartre and Pablo Picasso.

-If you love art, plenty of art is on display in St. Paul de Vence to admire or buy.
+If you love art, there is plenty on display in St. Paul de Vence for you to admire or buy.

 Also of note are the town’s fortifications, which date back to the latter part of the 14th century.
 The ramparts were reinforced in the 16th century and are still in place today.